 This painted leaf garland craft is so pretty and easy to make with the kids!

-The boys and I collected leaves during our visit and created this DIY Painted Leaf Garland.
+The boys and I collected leaves recently and created this DIY Painted Leaf Garland.

 I love the look of this variegated garland.
 It is the perfect addition to our fall decor.
 Simply elegant.
 Hang this from the kitchen cupboards or embellish the front door!
 This would look beautiful on the mantel for Thanksgiving as well.

 We took the family for a road trip to my Grandparents property in the Kootneys recently.
 The drive was breathtaking, through deciduous forests of yellow, orange and red leaves.
 The boys and I collected leaves during our travels.

 When we arrived home from our trip I pressed all of the leaves between some heavy books for a few days.
 I think that we have oak, willow and dogwood leaves here.
 I love the colors and different shapes of each leaf, how gorgeous are they all by themselves?!

 Be sure to check out these Nature Crafts for Kids for more fall leaf craft ideas!